travitch/whole-program-llvm/README.md

 In addition to the above environment variables the following can be optionally used:

- * `LLVM_COMPILER_PATH` can be set to the absolute path to the folder that contains the compiler to be used.
+ * `LLVM_COMPILER_PATH` can be set to the absolute path to the folder that contains the compiler and other LLVM tools such as `llvm-link` to be used.
    This prevents searching for the compiler in your PATH environment variable.
    This can be useful if you have different versions of clang on your system and you want to easily switch compilers without tinkering with your PATH variable.
-Example `LLVM_COMPILER_PATh=/home/user/llvm_and_clang/Debug+Asserts/bin`.
+   Example `LLVM_COMPILER_PATH=/home/user/llvm_and_clang/Debug+Asserts/bin`.

 Example
 =======